 If, in the past, you texted or spoke to each other often, politely tell your crush that you need some space and would appreciate it if they didn’t contact you for a while.

 8. Stay productively occupied

 “It’ll not only help you heal but also improve your ability to focus and concentrate on your studies,” she had said.
-Whether you’re a student or a working professional, you too can benefit from it.
+Whether you’re a student or a working professional, you too can benefit from this advice.

 Don’t just throw yourself into work or studying, make time to enjoy the activities you like.
-Be it playing a sport, reading, dancing, gardening, hobbies can be therapeutic.
+Be it playing a sport, reading, dancing, gardening, playing an instrument…hobbies can be therapeutic.

 Related Reading: 12 Signs It’s Time To Stop Pursuing The Girl You Like And Back Off